-Western Reserve's Primary Stroke Certification from the Healthcare Facilities Accreditation Program is further evidence of the hospital's excellence in providing emergency care for stroke situations.
+Western Reserve Hospital is a Primary Stroke Center, certified by the Healthcare Facilities Accreditation Program is further evidence of the hospital's excellence in providing emergency care for stroke situations.
 To learn more about our stroke services, call

 (330) 971-7000.
 If you think you or a loved one may be experiencing a stroke, call 9-1-1 immediately.

 - Balance — Loss of Balance, Dizziness

 - Eyes — Double/Blurred Vision or Loss of Vision

 - Face Drooping — Is one side of the face drooping or numb?
 Is the person's smile uneven?

 - Arm Weakness — Is one arm weak or numb?
 Ask the person to raise both arms.
 Does one drift downward?

 - Speech Difficulty — Is speech slurred?
 Is the person unable to speak or hard to understand?

 - Time to Call 9-1-1 — If a person show any of these signs, even temporarily, get them to a hospital immediately.